Robby Anderson Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 Season Stats

-- The Panthers, who rank 17th in the NFL in points scored, have dropped back to pass 55.5% of the time while opting for the ground attack 44.5% of the time.
+- The Panthers, who rank 17th in the NFL in points scored, have attempted a pass 55.5% of the time while opting for the ground attack 44.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Anderson's matchup with the Vikings.